 Regardless of whether this is a fore or hind foot, sufficient detail exists to show the foot is consistent with the key features of a thylacine foot.
 However, due to the lower resolution, the identification cannot be firmly established.

 As noted in the summary of photographs, Photo B appears to show yet another photo - lying underneath the foot.
-This photo was named the B Print in the list above.
+This photo was named the Background Print in the list above.
 The illustration below outlines the edges of this additional photograph and traces the key features of the foot in that photograph.

 Photo B conclusions